prysm.polynomials#

 • beta (float) – second weight parameter

-• x (numpy.ndarray) – x coordinates to evaluate at
+• x (ndarray) – x coordinates to evaluate at

 Returns: